iuliadmtru/Argus.jl/README.md

   Syntax classes provide the basis for a syntax matching mechanism.
 A syntax class specifies a syntactic "shape" and provides a description for that shape.

   Syntax class bodies can contain one or more patterns.
 If there are multiple patterns, the search for a syntax match stops at the first matching pattern.
-Pattern variables can be constrained by syntax classes using the syntax <pattern_var_name>:::<syntax_class_name>.
+A pattern variable can be constrained by a syntax class using the syntax {<pattern_var_name>:::<syntax_class_name>}.
 Unconstrained pattern variables are constrained by default to :::expr.

   Examples
   ≡≡≡≡≡≡≡≡